Starting Small in European Real Estate

 Step 4: Start Your First Investment

-2. Check the numbers — Net rental yield, occupancy rates, expense ratios
+2. Check the numbers.
+Look at net rental yield, occupancy rates, and expense ratios.

-4. Invest an amount you are comfortable with — Your first investment is a learning experience
+4. Invest an amount you are comfortable with.
+Treat your first investment as a learning experience.

 Step 5: Grow Systematically

-Month 4-6: Add a second property in a different category or location.
+Months 4-6: add a second property in a different category or location.

-Month 7-12: Continue adding positions.
+Months 7-12: keep adding positions.
 Aim for 3-5 different property investments by year end.

-Year 2+: Refine strategy based on performance data.
+Year 2 and beyond: refine your strategy on performance data.
 Reinvest income to compound growth.

 Common Mistakes to Avoid

-- Concentrating in one property — Diversification is your primary risk management tool
+- Concentrating in one property.
+Diversification is your main risk-management tool.

 Frequently Asked Questions